kyungjae-lee/engineers-notebook/projects/bare-metal-rtos.md

 ## Objective

-* Understand how the real-time operating systems concepts are implemented in code.
-  * Context switch, memory management, scheduling algorithms, etc.
-* Understand which part of the code in an RTOS kernel is hardware dependent.
+* Understand and be able to implement a scheduler, one of the core part of the OS,  from scratch.
+* Be able to set up incremental build system using Make utility.
+* Be able to choose, install and use appropriate Cross-Compiler Toolchain.
+* Be able to compile a C program for an embedded target without using an IDE.
+* Be able to write a microcontroller startup file for STM32F MCU.
+* Understand the different sections of the relocatable object file (i.e., `.o` files).
+* Be able to write a linker script file from scratch.
-* Be able to debug RTOS software issues.
+* Be able to load the final executable on the target using OpenOCD and GDB client.

-## Demonstration
+## Demonstration (Temorary)

 ### Round-Robin scheduling algorithm (Time quantum: 500 ms)